Ali Kosh: Bus Mordeh phase

 The Bus Mordeh phase started around 7500 BC.
 The settlement began as a group of small, rectangular houses with several rooms made of rammed earth.
-The occupants develop an economy based on the herding of sheep, goats, hunting and gathering wild plants.
+The occupants developed an economy based on the herding of sheep, goats, hunting and gathering wild plants.

 Ali Kosh phase

 This phase is dated around 7250-7000 BC.
-With larger houses, the deceased are buried under the house floors, sometimes with various burial gifts.
-The skull deformation using bandages during childhood is introduced, possibly as a sign of the different status of the bearers.
+With larger houses, the deceased are buried under the floors, sometimes with various burial gifts.
+Skull deformation using bandages during childhood is introduced, possibly as a sign of the different status of the bearers.
 The economy shows a more intense agricultural base supported by fishing and shell-fishing as a complement to the diet.

 Mohammed Jaffar phase

 This phase is dated 7000-6500 BC.
-The houses are made of stone and a necropolis is established in the nearby area.
-The tools are made of flint, with some obsidian use.
-Polished stone containers, hand mills, mortars, and baskets (sometimes lined with pitch) are in use.
-Ceramics appeared at the site during this period around 7000 BC; decorated vases, and human and animal figurines are produced.
-Some materials are imported from other areas, such as copper, and turquoise.
-There are also other links with the contemporary cultures of the Middle East.
-During the summer, the herds are moved to the grazing areas in the highland areas.
+The houses are made of stone and a necropolis was established in the nearby area.
+The tools were made of flint, with some obsidian use.
+Polished stone containers, hand mills, mortars, and baskets (sometimes lined with pitch) were in use.
+Ceramics appeared at the site during this period around 7000 BC; decorated vases, and human and animal figurines were produced.
+Some materials were imported from other areas, such as copper, and turquoise.
+There are also links to the contemporary cultures of the Middle East.
+During the summer, the herds moved to the grazing areas in the highland areas.

 The settlement was no longer occupied after this time.